 Shelby is a very small village located in the state of Michigan.
 With a population of 2,018 people and two constituent neighborhoods, Shelby is the 348th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Shelby is generally considered to be a blue-collar town.
-50.00% of the Shelby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Shelby, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Shelby’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Shelby is a village of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Shelby who work in office and administrative support (10.59%), farm management occupations (10.59%), and management occupations (6.84%).

 As is often the case in a small village, Shelby doesn't have a public transportation system that people use for their commute.